Bronchitis: Symptoms, Causes and Treatment

 The treatment depends on the type of bronchitis.

-Acute bronchitis usually goes away in a few weeks however, doctors may prescribe medicines to break the buildup mucus.
+Acute type usually goes away in a few weeks however, doctors may prescribe medicines to break the buildup mucus.

-Chronic bronchitis is not exactly curable but you will get treatments for reducing symptoms.
+Chronic type is not exactly curable but you will get treatments for reducing symptoms.

 Your doctor may prescribe a cough medication to deal with the persistent cough.

 In Acute Bronchitis, cough lasts the longest.
 Hence, if you have disturbed sleep and quality of life, your doctor may recommend a cough syrup or medicines.

 If you have asthma besides acute type, your doctor will recommend an inhaler to decrease inflammation and open up the lungs’ passageways.